|Photo: John Raffaghello|

 The pedicel loosely attaches the scales to butterfly wings and they fall off easily.
 If we touch butterflies dozens of these scales fall off.
 It looks like powder.
 Although it doesn't hurt, scientists debate if these scales falling off harms the butterfly.
 Some believe no harm comes to the butterfly, while others believe in time, the more scales that fall off will impair the butterflies ability to fly well.

-It isn't also agreed if there is a purpose for these scales to fall off so easily.
+Scientists don't agree if there is a purpose for these scales to fall off so easily.
 One theory is if a butterfly flew into something sticky, like a cob-web, they can get out more easily and leave the scales behind.

 Below the picture on the left shows where scales have fallen off.